What does an Apple Watch do – Apple Watch features (2025)

-How does Apple Watch work?
+How does an Apple Watch work?

 what does an apple watch do